emberjs/website/source/blog/2018-12-17-mentorship-program.md

 ## How to get involved

 - Do you want to be an EmberConf 2019 mentor or mentee?
 [Apply here](https://tilde.wufoo.com/forms/k13gtb5o0x2afmw/) to participate in the in-person events.
-- Request to join the `#poc-connect` and/or `#women-in-ember` (Women Helping Women) channels on [Ember Discord](https://discordapp.com/invite/zT3asNS), if you are a member of .
+- Request to join the `#poc-connect` and/or `#women-in-ember` (Women Helping Women) channels on [Ember Discord](https://discordapp.com/invite/zT3asNS).
 To get access, ask about it in `#discord-server-admin`.
 These channels are year-round, not just for conference attendees.
 - For all other projects and events, including online-only opportunities, stay tuned for more announcements in the [EmberJS Twitter](https://twitter.com/emberjs) and the [Ember Times](https://the-emberjs-times.ongoodbits.com/) newsletter

 P.S.
 If you want to help lead, organize, or sponsor these efforts, please get in touch with Jen Weber (@jenweber) via the Ember Community Discord.
 Jen is leading the overall program coordination, and will connect you to the right people for the various projects.
 Thanks for your support and interest!
-Thanks for your support and interest!